Opening in 2010 at a cost of $3.9 billion, Cosmopolitan finds itself ranked among the most luxurious resorts in Las Vegas.

 The hotel lobby is a work of art in and of itself.

-Marquee day/night club: Cosmopolitan’s Pool Marquee serves as a day and nightclub environment for those looking for a more raucous atmosphere.
+Marquee day/night club: Cosmopolitan’s Pool Marquee serves as a day and night club environment for those looking for a more raucous atmosphere.

-Things To Do Near Cosmopolitan Las Vegas
+Things To Do Near The Cosmopolitan

 Across the street at Planet Hollywood, some of my favorite cheap food and happy hour deals can be found in the Miracle Mile Shops.